AnthonyJS/PaymentGateway/README.md

 ## TODO

-- Use automapper for everything
-- Pass all card details through
-- Need to make sure it only returns last 4 card digits
+- Result<T>
+- HTTP status codes?
+Some method of returning success / failure to use as code
+- AuditableEntity base class
+- Readme
+- Merge into master
 - Unit testing
-- AuditableEntity base class
-- Result<T>
-- Currency enum
 - Validation
 - Custom exceptions
 - Docker